 Adoption is a chance for children who cannot be brought up by their birth parents to have a permanent new family.
 Adoptive parents have all the same parental rights and responsibility for that child as birth parents do and the child becomes a full member of the family.

 Children needing adoptive families come from a range of diverse backgrounds.
 Each child is different but they have all had a difficult start in life and all need a loving environment so they can thrive.
 Some children might need to be adopted with their brothers and sisters too.

-In addition to traditional adoptions where children are placed with adopters from foster carers we are also offering the adoption to take the Fostering for Adoption route.
+In addition to traditional adoptions where children are placed with adopters from foster carers we are also offering the option to take the Fostering for Adoption route.
 This allows local authorities to place very young children directly from hospital or from a birth parent to prevent the child having unnecessary moves.
-There a are a few more risks associated with adopting in this way but for the right family and child this can be hugely beneficial.
+There are a few more risks associated with adopting in this way but for the right family and child this can be hugely beneficial.
 If this is something you'd like to consider we can talk it through with you.View FAQs

 When they said YES it was the best feeling ever